MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

     with CorpusContext('pg_tutorial') as c:
         c.encode_utterances(min_pause_length=0.15)

-The `min_puase_length` argument specifies how long (in seconds) a non-speech element has to be to act as an utterance boundary.
+The `min_pause_length` argument specifies how long (in seconds) a non-speech element has to be to act as an utterance boundary.
 In many cases, "pauses" that are short enough, such as those inserted by a forced alignment error, are not good utterance boundaries (or just signal a smaller unit than an "utterance").